Baseball Timeline / Chronology / History

 1915 - Rogers Hornsby debuts at age 19.

-is fired because of his African-American ancestry.
+passed as Native American briefly but was fired because of his African-American ancestry.

 1917 - Honus Wagner retires as the best shortstop in MLB history; no one else is

 Many MLB players serve in World War I.

 1918 - "Bullet" Joe Bush has been credited with inventing the forkball sometime

 1918 - The birth of Ted Williams, who would be called "the greatest hitter who

 The "Star-Spangled Banner" is sung at a baseball game for the first time.

 1918 - Babe Ruth leads the AL in homers for the first time, with 11.